 ERC Advanced Grant ProofCert

-My research touches on the following topics in Computational
+I work on the following topics in Computational Logic.

 Classical, intuitionistic, and linear logics; focused